 Fotinos Vineyard as the name suggests, is run by the long time Napa family, the Fotinos.
 They have a long history in the Napa area.
 Their vineyards date from 1969 making them among the older growers in the Carneros region.
 In fact there were so few vineyards in the Carneros at this time, their small vineyard was about 10% of the total planted vineyard acreage.

 NOTE: this review has been identified as needing a *major* update.
 We originally met with one side of the family that was producing wine from this vineyard under another label.

-Think the Fotino’s family has the history, Tom’s wife Danielle is a 12th generation American and traces her roots back to the Mayflower ship and her great great grandfather was one of the original owners of a land grant in the Carneros region.
+The Fotino’s family have significant history that dates back generations, Tom’s wife Danielle is a 12th generation American and traces her roots back to the Mayflower ship and her great great grandfather was one of the original owners of a land grant in the Carneros region.
 Today Tom handles all the vineyard management on the 11 planted acres which includes a UC Davis and a French clone Pinot Noir as well as tiny bit of Chardonnay.

 This is prime Carneros vineyard terroir – with rich red alluvial soils.
 Tom takes a holistic approach to vineyard management and farms sustainably.
 He introduced ladybugs to kill pests rather than spraying, and is considering using hawks to keep birds away from eating the grapes after veraison occurs.
 For many years they sold grapes to other well-known wineries including Robert Mondavi, top Carneros Pinot Noir producer Saintsbury and more recently to Domain Carneros.